WriterZephos/markdown_record/README.md

 ## Installation

-This section explains hot to install MarkdownRecord into a host application.
+This section explains how to install MarkdownRecord into a host application.

 First, add this line to your application's Gemfile: